d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_foundational_overview.md

 X_{\mathrm{transport}}\neq X_{\mathrm{storage}}.
 $$

 Observable structure then follows from the changed admissible transport relations.
+The present paper does not close the excitation-side derivation of the source relation.
+It fixes the vocabulary needed for that later closure: displacement is sourced by intra-nuclear action in the microscopic reading, while mass-energy is the bulk variable used to write the same relation in weak-field and observational calculations.

 ### 6.2 Local geometry follows transport